Directed By: Anthony Mann

 Trivia: The part of Ben Yussuf was originally offered to Orson Welles

-Who else but Charlton Heston could’ve starred in El Cid?
-Having already played such larger-than-life figures as Moses in The Ten Commandments and the title role in Ben-Hur, he seemed the natural choice to portray the 11th century Spanish knight Rodrigo de Bivar, also known as El Cid, a man whose courage and strength transformed him into a legend.
+Who else but Charlton Heston could've played the title role in El Cid?
+Having already portrayed larger-than-life figures such as Moses in The Ten Commandments and the lead in Ben-Hur, he seemed the natural choice to star as the Spanish knight Rodrigo de Bivar, also known as El Cid, a man whose courage and strength made him a legend in his time.

-Unfortunately, El Cid stumbles when the action subsides.
-While convincing as a valiant knight, Heston’s scenes with Sophia Loren are flat.
+El Cid does stumble when the action subsides.
+Though convincing as a valiant knight, Heston’s scenes with Sophia Loren are flat.
 The two have zero chemistry (which may have something to do with the fact they couldn’t stand working together).
 This aside, El Cid is a thrilling account of Spain’s most famous knight, portrayed by an actor who was born to play a hero.

 No comments: